Get the Best WordPress Backup

 Step 4: Create a Database for Your Cloned Site

-Your web host will likely provide a way to edit your database from your control panel.
+Your web host will likely allow you to edit your database from your control panel.
 For example, Bluehost has a setting for MySQL Databases:

 MySQL databases